-If the TEO receives funding (including SSG funding) that was greater than it should have been, or that the TEO was not entitled to receive, then the TEO must treat the amount of the over-funding as a debt due to the Crown that:
+If the TEC considers on reasonable grounds that a TEO has received funding that was greater than it should have been, or that the TEO was not entitled to receive, then the TEO must treat the amount of over-funding as a debt due to the Crown that:

-a) is repayable on demand by the TEC; and

-b) may be set-off against all or any funding, or any sum of money payable by the TEC to the TEO.
+- a) is repayable on demand by the TEC; and - b) may be off-set against all or any funding, or any sum payable by the TEC to the TEO.

-For the purposes of this condition, in relation to SAC funding that is not SSG funding, a TEO will have received funding that was "greater than it should have been" if the total dollar value of the SAC-funded provision at levels 1 and 2 that was delivered by the TEO within the funding year is less than 99% of the total dollar value of the SAC provision paid to the TEO from SAC.
+For the purposes of this condition, a TEO will have received funding that was "greater than it should have been" if the total dollar value of the SAC-funded provision that was delivered by the TEO within the funding year is less than 99% of the total value of the provision paid to the TEO from SAC.